 After spring break, two journalists from Germany—Eva Windmöller and Dirk Sager—descended on Oberlin to do articles on Jurek.
 Windmöller’s article, “Jurek Beckers Urlaub von der DDR” (“Jurek Becker’s Vacation from the GDR”), appeared in a July 1978 issue of Stern (Star) magazine (No. 29, 116-120).
 It is illustrated with photos of Jurek interacting with students in the German House lounge and dining room, talking on the phone in his dormitory apartment, and chatting with a sheriff at the Midway Mall.
 Nice memories!
 Dirk Sager, whom I had met on several occasions in East Berlin, was a correspondent for the German TV channel ZDF.
 He interviewed Jurek for his weekly news program Kennzeichen D [literally: License Plate G (G for Germany)], and he kindly included a short conversation with me in the segment—my first and only appearance on television.

 For me, Jurek Becker’s visit as German writer-in-residence was the most enjoyable of any I experienced during my seventeen years at Oberlin College, probably because I knew him well and regarded him as a friend before he arrived.
 I know he regarded me as a friend as well, not only because he gave me a pre-publication copy of Schlaflose Tage with the following inscription: “Für Dick in Dicker Freundschaft [For Dick in close friendship], Jurek Becker, Oberlin, Feb.
 24, 1978.”
 After leaving Oberlin and touring the US, he returned to West Berlin in late July, and when his special visa expired he decided to remain in the West.
-He lived in West Berlin until just before he died of cancer at age 59, much too young to depart this world, on March 14, 1997.
+He remarried and lived in West Berlin until just before he died of cancer at age 59, much too young to depart this world, on March 14, 1997.
 [In preparing the section above on Jurek Becker in Oberlin, I relied heavily on my essay, “Jurek Becker: A Writer with a Cause,” DIMENSION, Vol. 11, No. 3 (1978), 402-406.]